Muntanga Uranium Project

 1. Mineral resources are constrained within an optimised pit shell using a uranium price of US$100/lb, mining costs of US$3.30/t, processing costs of US$9.00/t, additional mining costs of US$0.55/t, G&A costs of US$1.50/t, transport costs of US$1.50 and a royalty of 5%.

-2. Mineral Resources are reported at a U3O8 ppm cut-off grade within the optimised pit shell and are inclusive of Mineral Reserves.
+2. Mineral Resources are reported at a range of U3O8 ppm cut-off grades within the optimised pit shell.

 Note: Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no guarantee that all or any part of the mineral resource will be converted into a mineral reserve.
 There is no direct link from an Inferred Mineral Resource to any category of Ore Reserves.